 Financial assets at FVOCI.
-The fair values of publicly-traded instruments were determined by reference to market bid quotes as at financial reporting date while fair value of golf club shares have been determined by reference to the price of most recent transaction at the end of reporting period.
+The fair values of publicly-traded instruments were determined by reference to market bid quotes as at financial reporting date.
 The fair values of the non-listed equity investments have been estimated using a discounted cashflow model.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, the discount rate, credit risk and volatility.
 The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these non-listed equity investments.